geoffsdavis/tape-measure/README.md

 ![image](/images/tape_measure_8.png)
 ---
-### Okay, now we'll just create a new thermometer from scratch, for human temperatures.
+### Step #9: Okay, now we'll just create a new thermometer from scratch, for human temperatures

 Here, we'll just set all the parameters properly on initialization.
 By now, you should be able to see what's going on.

 ```
-tapeMeasure = TapeMeasure(
+let tapeMeasure = TapeMeasure(
     positionBounds: -300...300.0,
     segmentValue: 2.0,
     segmentLength: 80.0,